 How to Migrate to a New Mac

-With the recent developments from Cupertino, many people are retiring old Macs and getting new ones.
-With this comes the inevitable question, “How do I move my DEVONthink to my new Mac?”
+There’s always something new and shiny coming from Cupertino.
+And with a new computer comes the inevitable question, “How do I move my DEVONthink to my new Mac?”
 Here is how to manually migrate to a new Mac.

 On the old machine…